ITALY TOUR: ROME IN A DAY (OR TWO)

-There are statues of each of the Apostles, fabulous artwork, and a nice garden behind the church.
+There are statues of each of the Apostles, fabulous artwork, and a charming garden behind the church.
 It is less crowded than the Vatican and absolutely beautiful.

 Most importantly, across the street from St. John’s are the Scala Sancta.
-While in Rome in 1510, the 27-year-old Martin Luther climbed the famous Sacred Stairs, which were said to have been the very marble stairs of Pontius Pilate’s pretorium in Jerusalem where Jesus was condemned to be crucified.
+While in Rome in 1510, the 27-year-old monk Martin Luther climbed the famous Sacred Stairs, which were said to have been the very marble stairs of Pontius Pilate’s pretorium in Jerusalem, where Jesus was condemned to be crucified.

 It was widely believed that St. Helena, the mother of Emperor Constantine, had brought this relic back from the Holy Land.
 If a pilgrim to Rome climbed the steps on their knees and said a prayer on each of the 28 steps, it was believed that one of their relatives would have their time in Purgatory cut short.